Self-Employed Loans · Certified Financial Planner

 1099 Contractors

-Multiple paths to qualification.
-We match you with the program that fits how you actually earn.
+Four main paths to qualification.
+I match you with the one that fits how you actually earn, then structure the file for the right lender.

 Bank Statement Loans

 Qualify using 12 to 24 months of personal or business bank deposits instead of tax returns.
-Your income is calculated from average monthly deposits, which typically reflects your actual earning power better than a tax return does.
+The most common path for business owners with legitimate deductions that compress taxable income.
+Your qualifying income gets calculated from deposits, which usually reflects real earning power better than a return does.

 Learn more →